RTP Internacional: History

+The channel returned to Sky Brasil after an 18-year absence on August 20, 2022, replacing SIC Internacional.
+The channel had been available to some former DirecTV subscribers during the 2006-2007 transitional phase.

 Distribution

+Satellite

 RTP Internacional is available across all of North America for free via Galaxy 19 and Intelsat 805.

+Subscription television

 It is also available as a pay service via Dish Network in the United States and Rogers Cable and NexTV (IPTV Platform) in Canada.

 For years, the channel was carried in Australia and New Zealand via UBI World TV.
 In 2013, RTP Internacional returned to these countries via Luso Vision, which focuses on Portuguese, Brazilian and Chilean programming.

+Terrestrial television

+RTPi programming is also retransmitted by Teledifusão de Macau (TDM) in Macao, through its Portuguese-language TV channel Canal Macau, and in East Timor (Timor Leste) by Radio e Televisão Timor Leste (RTTL), together with local broadcasts.